LS-LEDA/ChatGPT-Organizer/README.md

 # ChatGPT-Organizer
-Extension to manage the conversations with ChatGPT:
+Chrome extension to manage the conversations with ChatGPT:

 - Assign tags to each conversation
 - Search by title